xetus-oss/docker-ossec-server/README.md

 # ossec-server

-An ossec-server image with the ability to separate the ossec configuration/data from the container.
-This image is designed to be as turnkey as possible, supporting out of the box:
+An ossec-server image with the ability to separate the ossec configuration/data from the container, meaning easy container replacements.
+This image is designed to be as turn key as possible, supporting out of the box:

 1. Automatic enrollment for agents, using ossec-authd
-2. Syslog forwarding support for the ossec server messages (requires syslog server)
+2. Remote syslog forwarding for the ossec server messages
-3. SMTP notifications (requires no-auth SMTP server)
+3. SMTP notifications _(requires no-auth SMTP server)_

-The following directories are externalized under `/var/ossec/data` to allow the container to be replaced without configuration or data loss: `logs`, `etc`, `stats`,`rules`, and `queue`.
-In addition to those directories, the `bin/.process_list` file is symlinked to `process_list` in the data volume.
+The following directories are externalized under `/var/ossec/data` which allow the container to be replaced without configuration or data loss: `logs`, `etc`, `stats`,`rules`, and `queue`.
+In addition to those directories, the `bin/.process_list` file is symlink'ed to `process_list` in the data volume.

 ## Quick Start

-To get an up and running ossec server that supports auto-enrollment and sends HIDS notifications a SYSLOG server, use.
+To get an up and running ossec server that supports auto-enrollment and sends HIDS notifications a syslog server, use.

 ```
  docker run --name ossec-server -d -p 1514:1514/udp -p 1515:1515\